 11:00 a.m. – We slept in a lot then threw on some comfortable clothes to go to brunch in.
 We went to the West Egg Cafe and it was awesome.
 I got this incredible banana bread French toast and it lasted me through lunch.
 After breakfast we went back to the hotel room to finish getting ready for the day (glitter and all) and pack our stuff.
 On the way to the festival we picked up another friend of ours, Anna, who was staying with some family friends in Atlanta.

 2:00 p.m. – We got to Music Midtown over an hour before any of the artists we wanted to see were performing so I could get in line to meet Zara Larsson (but we stopped on the way to the Honda x Waterloo Records Artist Signing Stage to take a few pictures!).
 I’ve been listening to Zara Larsson since I was in eighth grade and I was ecstatic when I saw they put her name on the meet and greet list.
-I purchased her album to have her sign then waited in line for over an hour but was so lucky to meet her!
+I purchased a physical copy of her album to have her sign then waited in line for over an hour but was so lucky to meet her!
 She’s so sweet and absolutely gorgeous in person (we aren’t smiling at the camera in the picture because security said they wouldn’t have time for everyone to meet her if we did posed pictures).

 3:30 p.m. – Once we left the meet and greet we saw Judah and the Lion at the Honda Stage.
 I absolutely love their songs “Take It All Back” and “Suit and Jacket” and they sounded just as good live.
-The band members loved to dance and get the crowd involved so it was a really fun set!
+The band members love to dance and get the crowd involved so it was a really fun set!

 4:30 p.m. – We walked over to the Roxy Stage to go see Zara Larsson perform.
 She was wearing the coolest dress and looked just as pretty as when I met her earlier.
 I didn’t realize she was such a good dancer, but she had a ton of choreography, so much that she actually ran backstage and got sick in the heat.
 She handled her queasiness like a champ and finished her set in a more stationary position.
 My favorite songs from the set were “TG4M,” “Symphony,” and “So Good.”